fdnat/fdnat/README.md

 - 👋 Hi, I’m @fdnat
-- 👀 I’m interested in Laravel
+- 👀 I’m interested in, Laravel
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning, Laravel
-- 💞️ I’m looking to collaborate on Laravel
+- 💞️ I’m looking to collaborate on, Laravel
-- 📫 How to reach me idk
+- 📫 How to reach me? idk

 <!---
 fdnat/fdnat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.